Hybrid Cloud vs. Multi-Cloud: what your business really needs to grow

 Pros:

-• Seamless integration with legacy systems.
+• Seamless integration with existing data centers.

-• Better control over sensitive data.
+• Stronger control over sensitive workloads and security posture.

 Cons: